Hang in Long Enough: Music video

 The video, another one by Collins's frequent collaborators (director) Jim Yukich and (producer) Paul Flattery, sets Phil's modern band on an ill fated Titanic-like liner.
 It used stock footage from the movie A Night to Remember about the ship's sinking to link it with the song's storyline.

 However, the ship is mentioned as the S. S. Udio (a humorous reference to the song "Sussudio") by the host at the start.
 Then, the Phenix Horns start playing the initial melody and Collins appears on stage to perform the whole song while the audience becomes shocked by the set design and the musicians' costumes.
-Throughout the video Collins and the musicians (and the stage they are on) are shown in bright, vivid colour film, while everything else is in black and white - even in the same frame.
+Throughout the video Collins and the musicians (and the stage they are on) are shown in bright, vivid color film, while everything else is in black and white - even in the same frame.

 Throughout the song, Phil Collins appears to indicate his band to lower their volume.
-At the second verse of "Hang in Long Enough" the S. S. Udio starts sinking as the band's loud music rattles bolts free and water starts to come into the ship.
+At the second verse of "Hang in Long Enough", the S. S. Udio starts sinking as the band's loud music rattles bolts free and water starts to come into the ship.
 As the song closes, the band and the audience try to escape to the boats while Collins stays on the stage to end the song with a guitar solo.
 The ship sinks into the ocean, but Collins and his band escape on a lifeboat - which also has the dog from the "Something Happened on the Way to Heaven" video.
 Phil laments "I told you, you was playing too loud", then the band sinks his head into the water as they watch the S. S. Udio vanishing.